Panasonic G80 versus Panasonic GH4

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

 The G80 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the GH4 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.

 So how do things add up?
-Is the Panasonic G80 better than the Panasonic GH4 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Panasonic G80 and the Panasonic G80?
+The listing below highlights the relative strengths of the two models.